 Avoid using companies that promise to create thousands of low-quality backlinks for you no matter how.
 Google can and will penalize your site if it thinks there is spammy activity going on in this regard.

-And keep in mind that links from higher-quality websites are more valuable than those from lower-quality ones.
+And keep in mind that links from higher-quality websites (higher domain authority) are more valuable than those from lower-quality ones, and links from those will help improve website visibility.

 We hope the above methods have helped you understand how to increase your website visibility in Google search results.